microsoft/live-share/welcome/welcome-joiner.md

-# Welcome to the Project Cascade!
+# Welcome to Project Cascade!

 If you're here, one of the Project Cascade Private Preview members has probably **shared a collaboration session with you**!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Project Cascade makes it simple to get started.